artsy/artsy.github.io/_posts/2019-03-17-three-years-of-react-native.markdown

 feel right.
 A simple way to think of it, is that the native engineer's job was to make sure we still conformed to the Apple Human Interface Guideline.

-We're reasonably lucky here tpp, the mobile team at Artsy has pre-dominantly hired folks interested in improving [Roads and Bridges][rnb] style infrastructure.
+We're reasonably lucky here too, the mobile team at Artsy has pre-dominantly hired folks interested in improving [Roads and Bridges][rnb] style infrastructure.
 With the move we effectively took all of our native product/feature developers and moved them into infrastructure roles for JavaScript developers.